The Boys (TV series): Awards and nominations

 For its second season, the series received a nomination for Outstanding Drama Series at the 73rd Primetime Emmy Awards in 2021, becoming the first-ever comic book television series adaptation to be nominated in that category, and received four additional nominations.
-(Note: NBC's Heroes (2006–2010), an original television series inspired by comic books, was nominated for the same category for its first season in 2007.)
 In 2022, PETA awarded the third season episode "Barbary Coast" the "Tech, Not Terror" Award for using a CGI octopus.